ADHD and Career Development: Empowering Neurodivergent Women

 Building a Career with ADHD: Mindset and Strategies

 It's estimated that those with ADHD receive 20,000 more negative messages by age 10 than positive ones.
 It's hard to envision a career path when you feel bad about yourself, don't know yourself well, and lack confidence.
 It's no wonder that many ADHD women struggle with the confidence to begin charting a path to a career.
-They believe there is something wrong with them; how can they start this journey?
+They believe something is wrong with them; how can they start this journey?

 Beginning a career path requires confidence, goal setting, and determination.
 That's tough when you have a history of not trusting yourself.
 It's understandable, though.
 Everyone who has tried to "help you" has been focused on your problems (if you've gotten help).
 Most professionals view ADHD from a deficit-based model, but what if we tried to view ADHD from a positive or strength-based model?